 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-This subject will introduce students to the practical issues and processes associated with working with offenders in different settings and for different purposes, such as prisons and community corrections.
-The subject draws upon knowledge from social work, psychology and criminology to provide theoretically informed discussion of principles and practices using concrete examples.
-Students will learn how best to work with a wide variety of offender groups, why and how people stop offending (desistance) and how practitioners can support processes of positive change and community reintegration.
-Topics to be covered include offender rehabilitation, recidivism, case management, duty of care, working with difficult clients and work situations, addressing complex needs, multi-agency collaboration, models of offender management, prison culture, assessment tools and risk management, offender narratives and restorative justice.
+In this subject you will explore some of the practical issues and processes associated with working with offenders in different settings and for different purposes, such as prisons and community corrections.
+The subject material draws upon knowledge from social work, psychology and criminology to provide theoretically informed discussion of principles and practices using concrete examples.
+You will learn how best to work with a wide variety of offender groups, why and how people stop offending (desistance) and how practitioners can support processes of positive change and community reintegration.
+You will cover offender rehabilitation, recidivism, case management, duty of care, working with difficult clients and work situations, addressing complex needs, multi-agency collaboration, models of offender management, prison culture, assessment tools and risk management, offender narratives and restorative justice.

 Assessment 1 Structured Participation: 1000 words.
 Relates to Learning Outcomes 1-4 Assessment 2 Assignment: 1000-1500 words.
 Relates to Learning Outcomes 1-4 Assessment 3 Take Home Exam: Relates to Learning Outcomes 1-4

 - Take Home Exam - 2 hrs 15 mins (45%)

 For textbook details check your university's handbook, website or learning management system (LMS).